Book Club Choices for 2019

 From Good Reads~

 "Perfect for fans of Barbara Kingsolver and Karen Russell, Where the Crawdads Sing is at once an exquisite ode to the natural world, a heartbreaking coming-of-age story, and a surprising tale of possible murder ."

 A touching story about three lonely people.
-Arthur is an eight-five year old widower who visits his wife's grave each day, Maddie is seventeen year old girl who hides out at the cemetery because she is unhappy at school and Lucille is one of Arthur's lonely neighbors.
+Arthur is an eighty-five year old widower who visits his wife's grave each day, Maddie is seventeen-year-old girl who hides out at the cemetery because she is unhappy at school and Lucille is one of Arthur's lonely neighbors.